sharmine-s/sql-databases/challenges/06_test_driving_write_operations.md

 proposed solutions.
 [Read more about how to use Makers Vines.](https://github.com/makersacademy/course/blob/main/labels/vines.md)_

-Learn to test-drive "Repository" class methods to INSERT and DELETE.
+Learn to test-drive "Repository" class methods to INSERT, DELETE and UPDATE.

+## Demonstration

+[Here's a video demonstration](https://www.youtube.com/watch?v=FQMipxm2hQ8) of designing the create, delete and update methods.

 ## The `create` method